spencerblackwood/python-processor/README.md

 ## Usage

 You must have numpy installed and available on sys.path in order to run the processor.
 Each plugin node creates an instance of a user-defined Python class named PyProcessor.
 Edit the template available in the Modules folder in this repo, then load the .py module using the file dialog in the plugin node.
-The reload button will reimport the module if you have edited the module.
+The reload button will reimport the module if you make edits.